jdevuyst/rekenaar/README.md

 ## Key missing features

-- Expressions that contain `::` could confuse the list solver.
-Such expressions should automatically be rewritten in terms of `++`.
-A similar feature has already been completed for `Nat`s and needs to be generalized.
 - `=` types are often used in conjunction with Idris's `rewrite ... in` feature.
 It should be possible to write elaborators that can automate such uses further.
 For example, in the `plusCommutativeRewrite` example the user would ideally not have to spell out the `r + l = l + r` equality.

 ## Installation